rakeshkstp/AtmosphericCorrection/README.md

-*If you want to use kappa as a L2 product you will need to modify l2prod.h, l12_proto.h and prodgen.c as mentioned in HOWTO_Add_a_product.txt present in the l2gen folder inside [ocssw](https://oceancolor.gsfc.nasa.gov/docs/ocssw/index.html).*
+*If you want to use kappa as a L2 product you will need to modify l2prod.h, l12_proto.h and prodgen.c as mentioned in HOWTO_Add_a_product.txt present in the $OCSSWROOT/ocssw_src/src/l2gen folder inside [ocssw](https://oceancolor.gsfc.nasa.gov/docs/ocssw/index.html).*

+*You will have to add the product in the product.xml file present in $OCDATAROOT/common.*

 Singh, R.K., Shanmugam, P., 2014.
 A novel method for estimation of aerosol radiance and its extrapolation in the atmospheric correction of satellite data over optically complex oceanic waters.
 Remote Sens.
 Environ.
 142, 188–206. https://doi.org/10.1016/j.rse.2013.12.001